Additional Educational Needs (AEN)

 Information regarding the personnel of the AEN department and their qualifications is available in the school’s policy and procedure manual.
 Any complaints about our provision for AEN pupils will follow the same procedure as any other complaint as we make no distinction between AEN related complaints and others.

-The Tower Hamlets local offer contains information about services that are available to children, young people and families in Tower Hamlets.
+The school's local authority, Tower Hamlets, sets out a local offer containing information about services that are available to children, young people and families in Tower Hamlets.
 This includes details of the help offered for children and young people with SEND (Special Educational Needs and Disabilities) from birth to 25 years.
+Please note however that some of this offer is not available to children attending an independent school.
 Information can be found at http://www.towerhamlets.gov.uk/lgnl/education_and_learning/local_offer/local_offer.aspx

 © River House Montessori School - 2011